opengsn/gsn-protocol/gsn-protocol.md

     The relayer should provide an API to the client to return all pending transactions since nonce "N".
 Using this API, the client can validate that its own transaction will get mined in due time, by validating these intermediate transactions:
     - They are all properly signed by the relay worker.
-    - They are all in the mempool (the client may put them into the mempool by itself)
+    - They are all in the mempool (the client may put them into the mempool by itself).
     - The worker has enough gas to submit them all (including the client's transaction)
-    - Their gasPrice is not below the client's gas
+    - Their gasPrice is not below the client's gas.

 2. **Multiple workers**: A Single relayer may have multiple worker addresses.
    The RelayHub is configured with the highest number of workers (currently 10).
    Each worker is independent with its nonce (and gas price) management, but they share the same manager stake.
-   Multiple workers reduce the need for large "nonceGap", but can't reduce it completely.
+   Multiple workers reduce the need for large "nonceGap", but can't completely eliminate it.
 That is, a client should expect that sometimes it will receive its signed transaction using a nonce that is higher than current worker nonce, and use the "nonceGap" mechanism above, to validate any intermediate transaction.